mochajs/mocha/docs/index.md

 Alias: `Dot`, `dot`

-The Dot Matrix reporter is simply a series of characters which represent test cases.
+The Dot Matrix reporter is a series of characters which represent test cases.
 Failures highlight in red exclamation marks (`!`), pending tests with a blue comma (`,`), and slow tests as yellow.
 Good if you prefer minimal output.

 ![dot matrix reporter](images/reporter-dot.png?withoutEnlargement&resize=920,9999){:class="screenshot" lazyload="on"}